In this section you will find documentation on how to work with Umbraco Heartcore.

 In order to test your Umbraco Heartcore project against the REST API endpoints, you can use one of the samples we provide with the client libraries for .NET Core and Node JS.

 Learn more about how we handle versioning and updates of Heartcore projects.

-Have questions that is not covered by this documentation?
-Please create an issue on our Documentation Issue Tracker or get in touch with Umbraco Support using the chat in the portal or write email@example.com.
+Do you have questions that are not covered by this documentation?
+Please create an issue on our Documentation Issue Tracker or get in touch with Umbraco Support using the chat in the portal or write a mail to email@example.com.